trosh/nohide/README.md

-Idea:
+# No Hide

+editors that dont really delete, or just an excuse to build editors

+## Idea

 Reading good authors' drafts brings insight and transparency to their writing process.
 Reading people's thought out edits on online fora can bring the conversation to life.
 Why not make a forum where everything you delete as you type or edit can still be accessed?
 The users / writers, aware of this, will write with a different mindset, let's see if it's of any use!

-Current solution:
+## Current solution

 Implement one or several POC editors that keep deleted text accessible.

 Instead of a full blown history graph, I currently choose to flatten deleted text.
 The point is not to scroll through history, just to see the accumulated attempts.

-For example:
+### For example

     $ ed
     >a